-The Rugby Football Union have appointed Ian Ritchie as their new chief
+The Rugby Football Union have appointed Ian Ritchie as their new chief executive.

 Ritchie will move to Twickenham after spending six years as chief executive of the All England Lawn Tennis and Croquet Club.

 The RFU have been without a permanent chief executive since John Steele's departure in June, just nine months after he took office.

 The RFU's chief financial officer Stephen Brown, who replaced Martyn Thomas as acting chief executive late last month, will continue in the role until Ritchie has served his notice at Wimbledon.